 THE FINANCIAL AND ENVIRONMENTAL IMPACT OF OUR CLOTHES:

-In 2011 the UK non-profit Waste & Resources Action Programme (WRAP) released their ‘Valuing our clothes’ report, which provided a “look at the financial and environmental aspects of the whole journey of all clothing; from raw material, to manufacture, purchase, use and disposal of our clothes”.
-On their website, WRAP shared the following research findings from this report:
+There is a large body of research that shows the negative impact that our clothes is having on our environment .
+As an example, in 2011 the UK non-profit Waste & Resources Action Programme (WRAP) released their ‘Valuing our clothes’ report, which provided a staggering “look at the financial and environmental aspects of the whole journey of all clothing; from raw material, to manufacture, purchase, use and disposal”.
+In this report WRAP also shared the following recommendations for respecting our clothes and the environment:

 - There is value in extending the active life we get from our clothes: If we increased active use by just nine months, we could reduce our water, carbon and waste impacts by between 20%-30%, and reduce costs by around £5 billion.